The

 15. O ye men of blinded understandings!
 Why do ye run

-so hurryly[**hurriedly] with your insatiable thirst after the mirage of
+so hurryly[**hurriedly] with your insatiable thirst after

 the world; only to be disappointed in your most sanguine